Department of Civil and Environmental Engineering

 grey-line-1.jpg

-Dr. Zhang Jianhong Professor, Department of Hydraulic Engineering,
+Dr. ZHANG Jianhong Professor, Department of Hydraulic Engineering,

 Tsinghua University, China

-Dr. Hu Liming Professor, Department of Hydraulic Engineering,
+Dr. HU Liming Professor, Department of Hydraulic Engineering,

 Tsinghua University, China